-Andrea Bidnic, Investigations Editor
+Andrea Bidnic Investigations Editor

-It’s difficult to put into words the degree of urgency of the situation.
 Imagine a world where Nigel Farage emerges victorious from the general election as he walks into Downing Street with that smug look on his face.
 Outlandish as this may sound, this worst-case scenario is about to become a reality just across the English Channel.

 In the first round of the French elections last Sunday (30 June), the far-right National Rally (RN) topped the polls with 33.2% of the vote, followed by the leftwing coalition New Popular Front (NFP) with 28%, and the incumbent Ensemble, led by President Emmanuel Macron, trailing at a mere 20%.